-- 3.1 There are five features which characterise the economic structure of the UK in recent years
+- 3.1 There are five features which characterise the economic structure of the UK in recent years:

 - 1. Decline in manufacturing activity

 - 2. Increasing levels of participation of women in the workforce

 - 3. Changing geography of employment

 - 4. Increased labour productivity

 - 5. Greater open market competition

 - 3.2 These have had an impact on the national and local economy.
 One key feature which has an impact is the decentralisation of some businesses from larger cities such as Greater London to smaller towns and rural areas.
 Matched with an increase in households moving from cities there is an increased pressure on land use and the price of labour and property.

-3.3 Rochford Economic Profile
+Rochford Economic Profile

-- 3.4 Rochford is a relatively small district with a total resident population of 78,489 (2001 Census).
+- 3.3 Rochford is a relatively small District with a total resident population of 78,489 (2001 Census).
 60% of the population are in the working age groups and 20% are retired.
-The majority of jobs in the District are in utilities, construction and communications. - 3.5 Rochford, like other parts of South East Essex has a higher proportion of small companies than the national average.
+The majority of jobs in the District are in utilities, construction and communications. - 3.4 Rochford, like other parts of South East Essex has a higher proportion of small companies than the national average.
 Only 2% of Rochford companies employ greater than 50 staff, compared with 2.7% of Essex Companies.
 Small businesses dominate the local employment profile.
 Many of the larger employers have businesses related to the Southend Airport, which is considered a major asset to the local economy.
 There are some 1,500 jobs related to the airport site mainly in the engineering sector.

-- 3.6 A high proportion of the Rochford workforce commutes out of the District.
+- 3.5 A high proportion of the Rochford workforce commutes out of the District.
 30% travel to work in Southend, 14% to London, 9% to Basildon and about 15% travel elsewhere outside the District (Rochford Economic Profile).
 In the past five years there has been a steady increase of out commuting from the District.
-Statistics provided by First Great Eastern show that using 1998 as the base year, out commuting by train from Rayleigh has increased by 10%, Rochford 24% and Hockley 7% (1998-2002). - 3.7 Rochford's unemployment rate (2002) stands at 2.4%, lower that its neighboring authorities of Castle Point, Southend, and Basildon and below that for Essex.
-Statistics provided by Rayleigh Job Centre (2002) shows Rochford to have significantly more unfulfilled job vacancies relative to population than other areas locally in Essex.
+Statistics provided by First Great Eastern show that using 1998 as the base year, out commuting by train from Rayleigh has increased by 10%, Rochford 24% and Hockley 7% (1998-2002). - 3.6 Rochford's unemployment rate (2002) stands at 2.4%, lower that its neighbouring authorities of Castle Point, Southend, and Basildon and below that for Essex.
+Statistics provided by Rayleigh Job Centre (2002) shows Rochford to have significantly more unfulfilled job vacancies relative to population than other areas locally in Essex. - 3.7 The District is the fourth most affluent District in Essex (there are twelve in all).
+The Indices of multiple deprivation is a system that provides a calculation of under privileged areas of population by Ward.
+Rochford is ranked amongst the least deprived Districts in England, but has some low scores in the area of education, skills and training.
+There are four wards in the District in the most deprived 40% of English wards.

-3.8 Thames Gateway South Essex
+Thames Gateway South Essex

-- 3.9 Thames Gateway is the Government's top priority for economic and social regeneration.
+- 3.8 Thames Gateway is the Government's top priority for economic and social regeneration.
 It is a focus for public and private investment in regeneration and growth, of which transport infrastructure is a vital component.
-It is the largest regeneration project in Europe. - Thames Gateway South Essex is an extension of the original Thames Gateway, which was designated by the Government in 1995.
-New Regional Planning Guidance for the South East, which was published by the Government in March 2001, confirmed the extension into South Essex to include more of Thurrock, part of Basildon (including Basildon New Town), the boroughs of Castle

-Point and Southend on Sea, and a small part of Rochford including London Southend Airport.
+It is the largest regeneration project in Europe. - 3.9 Thames Gateway South Essex is an extension of the original Thames Gateway, which was designated by the Government in 1995.
+New Regional Planning Guidance for the South East, which was published by the Government in March 2001, confirmed the extension into South Essex to include more of Thurrock, part of Basildon (including Basildon New Town), the boroughs of Castle Point and Southend on Sea, and a small part of Rochford including London Southend Airport.